The Mattocks Archaeological Site

 If these walls could talk…

-The Gooch House dates to the 1890s, was built by Benjamin Gooch and was later the residence of Bert Mattocks.
 Robert Floyd died in 1889, leaving the property to his wife Kate.
-Mrs. Floyd married Ben Gooch at the end of 1889.
+Mrs. Floyd married Benjamin Franklin Gooch at the end of 1889.
 Gooch quickly became a successful businessman, profiting from the produce of fruit trees, alfalfa fields, garden, and livestock.
 Gooch moved his family to Silver City in 1901, where he opened a produce and meat market.
 He leased part of his Mimbres property to J.D.
 Ross.
 During a confrontation in 1902 Mr. Gooch shot and killed Mr. Ross.
-Gooch was captured, his case went to trial, and later was declared insane.
-After several escapes and re-captures, Gooch finally disappeared for good in 1917.
+Gooch escaped from the Silver City jail three times!
+After the first escape and return to Silver City, the judge declared Benjamin insane.
+Gooch disappeared after his third escape for good in 1917.

 The property was sold in 1922 to the Mattocks family.
-They welcomed some of the early visiting archaeologists, permitting them to excavate.
+They welcomed visiting archaeologists and permitting some excavation.
 In time, the site became known as the Mattocks Ruin.

 The Imogen F. Wilson Education Foundation acquired the MCHS property from the Silver City Museum in 2011.
-It now owns and manages the Mattocks Archaeological Site and the two adjoining historical Mimbres Valley ranch houses from the 1880s.
+It now is the site steward of the Mattocks Archaeological Site and owns the two adjoining historical Mimbres Valley ranch houses from the 1880s.

-The site also includes the Mimbres Museum, located in the Gooch House.
+The Gooch House is home to the Mimbres Museum.
 Exhibit space is dedicated to the Mimbres Culture and to the later settlement and multicultural development of the Mimbres Valley.
 The museum features a gift shop, has wheelchair access, picnic tables and restroom facilities.
-Visitors also have the rare opportunity to walk through one of the only adobe Territorial houses of its era left standing and the original log and adobe doctor's office.
+Visitors also have the rare opportunity to walk through one of the only Territorial adobe houses of its era left standing and tour the renovated and reproduced doctor's office.

 The History of the Houses